SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

     * [**Insight Resolutions**](/docs/cse/administration/manage-custom-insight-resolutions/).
 Manage custom Insight resolutions.
     * [**Tag Schemas**](/docs/cse/administration/create-a-custom-tag-schema/).
 Manage schemas for tags, metadata you can attach to Insights, Signals, Entities, and Rules.

-## Introduction to Cloud SIEM for analyts
+## Introduction to Cloud SIEM for analysts

 ### From logs to security insights